 This Program is structured on the basis of general and specific objectives.
-In order to attain said objectives, activities to be undertaken by the Program implementers i.e., organs, agencies, and entities of the OAS, and member states are identified.
-Implementers with whom cooperation is recommended, such as multilateral organizations and civil society including migrants themselves and migrant workers and their families are likewise identified.
-The beneficiaries of the Program are migrants, including migrant workers and their families, temporary residents, $^{1/2}$ and the states.
+In order to attain said objectives, activities to be undertaken by the Program actors (i.e., organs, agencies, and entities of the OAS) and member states are identified.
+Implementers, with whom cooperation is recommended, such as multilateral organizations and civil society, including migrants themselves and migrant workers and their families, are likewise identified.
+The beneficiaries of the Program are migrants, including migrant workers and their families, temporary residents, 1/2 and the states.

 The activities the Program assigns to the organs, agencies, and entities of the OAS stem from existing programs and activities.
 Subsequently, others will be added when those bodies identify them.
 In the case of the states, the Program suggests activities for their consideration.
-This Program also recommends activities that may be undertaken in collaboration with civil society organizations and other social actors that work in human rights, migration, development, as well as migrant organizations.
-Furthermore, the Program includes the Activities that are being carried out by the IIHR, in keeping with its mandate.
+The Program also recommends activities that may be undertaken in collaboration with civil society organizations and other social actors that work in human rights, migration, and development, as well as with migrant organizations.
+Furthermore, the Program includes the activities being carried out by the Inter-American Institute of Human Rights (IIHR) in keeping with its own mandate.

-These activities may be undertaken gradually and flexibly, taking into consideration the existing financial and human resources capacity.
-Furthermore, the activities envisaged under this Program may be reviewed periodically by the CIDI Committee on Migration Issues, which is responsible for coordinating and following up on the Program.
+The above activities may be undertaken gradually and flexibly, taking into account existing financial and human resources.
+Furthermore, the activities envisaged under this Program may be reviewed periodically by the CAM, which is responsible for coordinating and following up on the Program.

-The Program envisages a series of measures to facilitate its follow-up, in order to measure progress, facilitate the exchange of best practices, and take advantage of updates and new developments that may occur at the regional and international levels, according to the section "Program Follow-Up Activities."
+The Program envisages a series of measures to facilitate its follow-up, measure progress, facilitate the exchange of best practices, and take advantage of updates and new developments that may occur at the regional and international levels, according to the section "Program follow-up activities."